THE QUESTION OF THIS MONTH IS RIGHT BEFORE YOUR EYES! (Send yours to us for an answer)

 It’s another Monday!

-If this August’s total eclipse of the sun worked for you (or if you were indoors at the movies), there’s a second showing.
+If the last total eclipse of the sun worked for you (or if you were indoors at the movies), there’s a second showing.
 The date will be April 8, 2024.
 Visible in the US on a swath from Texas through parts of the Midwest to Buffalo.
 I am not going to miss it!

-TUNY, the French Bulldog, has agreed to assume BRUCE’S role as the official Safety Coordinator of this website.
-If, as you’re reading, she issues the “Duck and Cover” instruction, please climb under your desk and assume the position until she issues her All Clear announcement.
+TUNY [photo], the French Bulldog , sadly crossed the rainbow bridge.
+Her position as the official Safety Coordinator of this website has been passed along to Alan, the new Frenchie puppy.
+He has been getting up to speed on the Manual.
+If as you’re reading, he issues the “Duck and Cover” instruction, please climb under your desk and assume the position until he issues her All Clear announcement.